mozilla/minion-backend/README.md

 python setup.py develop
 ```

-If the `setup.py` script executed without any errors then you can now run the following commands in 4 separate terminal windows.

 Make sure that both mongodb and rabbitmq are running.
 No configuration changes should be needed when running in the default install mode.

+If the `setup.py` script executed without any errors then you can now run the following commands as user "minion" in 6 separate terminal windows.

 ```
 scripts/minion-backend-api runserver